hanaknight/PageRank/README.md

 ## Task 2: The Personalization Vector
 **Part 1: Filterting with a personalization vector**

 Using personalization vector to filter the personalization vector Webpage is considered important if other coronavirus websites think that this website is important.
-Comparing the results we get from using <code>--personalization_vector_query<code> and <code>--search_query<code>
+Comparing the results we get from using <code>--personalization_vector_query<code> and <code>--search_query<code> to illustrate:

 ```
 run pagerank.py --data=lawfareblog.csv.gz --filter_ratio=0.2 --personalization_vector_query=corona --search_query=-corona